 It is widely agreed that company culture has a significant impact on the bottom line.
 Clear feedback and reward systems, a positive working environment, and career development opportunities all contribute to less turnover and happier, more productive employees.

 Let’s say you’ve determined that hiring an HR professional is both necessary and cost-effective, but something is still holding you back.
-Hiring someone to develop and manage your team and culture can feel like dropping your kids off at day care for the first time.
-It requires a huge amount of trust.
+Hiring someone to develop and manage your team and culture can feel like dropping your kids off at daycare for the first time.
+It requires a tremendous amount of trust.
 If you’ve held the reins for a long time, it’s natural to be apprehensive about handing them off.
-However, the benefits of delegating this responsibility are well worth the investment.
+However, the benefits of delegating this responsibility are worth the investment.

 It’s thrilling to have grown your business to the point where you can bring on help to manage your team.
 Celebrate that success with an investment in your most important (human) resources and you’ll be set up to thrive in the face of any challenges that come your way.